When an individual commits a crime, they are committing an act in violation

 If you or a loved one has been arrested for committing a crime in or around

-Marietta, the first thing you need to do is contact a criminal defense
+Marietta, the first thing you need to do is contact a Marietta criminal

-experience and because of their knowledge on how law enforcement and the
+to our experience and because of their knowledge in regards to how law

-prosecution work, the attorneys at the firm know exactly how to spot weaknesses
+enforcement and the prosecution works, we know exactly how to spot weaknesses

 in the evidence and case against you.
-The entire firm works diligently
+In every case, we work diligently

-to see their clients are afforded only the highest level of service and
+to see that our clients are afforded only the highest level of service.

 Whether you have been arrested for a blue collar or a white collar crime,